Direct Answer

 At 20 reps, a diligent ops manager can run commission calculations manually each cycle.
 Painful, error-prone, but survivable.

 At 50 reps, the inability to automate commission payouts starts showing up in turnover data.
 Top performers — who track their comp most carefully — notice errors first and escalate fastest.
 One bad cycle generates a wave of disputes that consumes the ops team for days.
+The Bureau of Labor Statistics data on job openings and labor turnover consistently shows sales roles among the highest-turnover categories — and compensation disputes are a leading preventable trigger.

 At 100 reps, manual commission processing becomes a hiring bottleneck.
 Companies start adding ops headcount whose sole job is reconciling commission data — a cost that scales linearly with rep count.
 Organizations that automate commission payouts at this stage see ops time on compensation drop by 80% or more, according to Gartner’s sales performance management research.
 The headcount savings alone often cover the software cost within a quarter.